swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

   // Skip deinitialization for the trivial Int type. rawPtr.deallocate(capacity: 1, of: Int.self)
 ```

+### Trivial types

+Certain kinds of memory access, as decribed in the following two sections,
+are only valid for "trivial types".
+A ``trivial type`` promises
+that assignment just requires a fixed-size bit-for-bit copy without
+any indirection or reference-counting operations.
+Generally, native
+Swift types that do not contain strong or weak references or other
+forms of indirection are trivial, as are imported C structs and enums.

+Examples of trivial types:
+- Integer and floating-point types
+- `Bool`
+- `Optional<T>` where `T` is trivial
+- `Unmanaged<T: AnyObject>`
+- struct types where all members are trivial
+- enum types where all payloads are trivial

 ### Accessing initialized memory with a raw pointer.